The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser

 The ACLK is enabled by default, with its settings automatically configured and stored in the Agent's memory.
 No file is

-var/lib/netdata/cloud.d/cloud.conf until you either claim a node or create it yourself.
+/var/lib/netdata/cloud.d/cloud.conf until you either connect a node or create it yourself.
 The default

 configuration uses two settings:

-If your Agent needs to use a proxy to access the internet, you must set up a proxy for claiming.
+If your Agent needs to use a proxy to access the internet, you must set up a proxy for connecting to cloud.

 You have two options if you prefer to disable the ACLK and not use Netdata Cloud.